Car Insurance Rates by Age and State

 blueCheck icon

 Full coverage: State matters as much as age.
-A 16-year-old in Florida pays $909 per month, which is more than four times the $203 a 16-year-old pays in Hawaii.
-Even for adults, Louisiana charges $250 per month while Maine charges $78.
-Rates fall steadily from 16 to 25 in every state, but the cheapest states stay cheap, and the most expensive stay expensive at every age.
+A 16-year-old in Florida pays $909 a month, which is more than four times the $203 a 16-year-old pays in Hawaii.
+Even for adults, Louisiana charges $250 a month while Maine charges $78.
+Rates fall steadily from 16 to 25 in every state, but the cheapest and most expensive states hold their relative positions at every age.
 Read more.

 blueCheck icon

-Minimum coverage: Switching from full to minimum coverage cuts costs but doesn't eliminate state-by-state differences.
-A 16-year-old in New Jersey pays $502 per month for minimum coverage.
+Minimum coverage: Switching to minimum coverage lowers your bill, but state-by-state price gaps remain.
+A 16-year-old in New Jersey pays $502 a month for minimum coverage.
 This is more than six times the $80 a 16-year-old pays in Hawaii.
-For adults, Wyoming's minimum coverage rate of $26 per month is less than a quarter of Louisiana's $109.
+For adults, Wyoming's minimum coverage rate of $26 a month is less than a quarter of Louisiana's $109.
 Read more.

 blueCheck icon

-Driving violations: A speeding ticket adds about $68 per month for a 16-year-old and $29 per month for an adult on top of already-elevated state rates.
-In high-cost states like Florida and Louisiana, the impact of a violation is even larger.
-A 20-year-old with a speeding ticket in Louisiana pays $874 per month, nearly four times what a clean-record driver the same age pays in Hawaii.
-Read more
+Driving violations: A speeding ticket adds about $68 a month for a 16-year-old and $29 for an adult on top of already-high state rates.
+In high-cost states like Florida and Louisiana, the dollar impact of a violation is higher.
+A 20-year-old with a speeding ticket in Louisiana pays $874 a month, nearly four times what a clean-record driver the same age pays in Hawaii.
+Read more.

 The Cost of Car Insurance by Age and State - Full Coverage

-Maine and Vermont also rank among the lowest-cost states, while Maryland, New Jersey and Nevada tend to sit at the expensive end for younger drivers.
-Adults aged 26 to 64 pay between $78 per month in Maine and $250 per month in Louisiana.
-This is a nearly threefold difference depending on your chosen coverage type.
+Maryland, New Jersey and Nevada are among the most expensive for younger drivers.
+Adults aged 26 to 64 pay between $78 a month in Maine and $250 in Louisiana.

-Looking for other factors outside of age and state?
-MoneyGeek analyzed the average cost of car insurance for all driver types
+For other factors beyond age and state, see MoneyGeek's average cost of car insurance for all driver types

 Jump to: